chrisly42/cajon-plugin/README.md

 - Corrected highlighting for many inspections.
 - Fixed family names for inspections in batch mode.
 - Reworded many inspection messages for better understanding.
+- Added a first version of a new inspection that tries to detect bogus uses of return statements in test methods and replaces them by ```assumeThat()``` calls.

 #### V0.7 (28-Apr-19)
 - Another fix for AssertThatGuavaOptional inspection regarding using the same family name for slightly different quick fix executions